Senzing/code-snippets-v4/README.md

 ## Warning

 :warning::warning::warning: **Only run the code snippets against a test Senzing database instance.** Running the snippets adds and deletes data, and some snippets purge the entire database of currently ingested data.
 It is recommended to create a separate test Senzing project if you are using a bare metal Senzing install, or if using Docker a separate Senzing database to use only with the snippets.
-If you are getting started and are unsure please contact [Senzing Support](https://senzing.zendesk.com/hc/en-us/requests/new). :warning::warning::warning:
+If you are getting started and are unsure please contact [Senzing Support]. :warning::warning::warning:

 ## Senzing Engine Configuration